 In order to stop receiving emails from this address, click Settings >> Options >> Safe and blocked senders >> Blocked senders and add the address you got the email from.

 Additionally, you can report this email to Microsoft.
 Open the email and select Junk on the menu on the top of the page.
-Click Phishing Scam in order to send this report to Microsoft to take under consideration.
+Click Phishing Scam in order to send this report to Microsoft to take into consideration.